ringcentral/engage-digital-api-docs/docs/sdks/survey-sdk/realtime-responses-import.md

 # Realtime Responses Import

-As explained in [Getting Started](../quick-start) you can enable the import of responses in realtime, by doing so you'll obtain a **Realtime endpoint URL** which you'll be able to use to perform HTTP POST requests in order to import survey responses in realtime (see [Payload example](#payload-example) for more detail on the payload expected by Engage Digital).
+As explained in [Getting Started](../quick-start) you can enable the import of responses in realtime, by doing so the **Realtime endpoint URL** will be displayed in the survey configuration page.
+Please note that if the option is not enabled, Engage Digital will not accept any incoming HTTP call on this **Realtime endpoint URL**.

+The **Realtime endpoint URL** accepts HTTP `POST` requests in order to import survey responses in realtime (see [Payload example](#payload-example) for more detail on the payload expected by Engage Digital).

 ## Payload example